mwgribben/abc-of-chairmanship/1_introduction.markdown

 ### The chair's wider role

 From what has been said so far, and from the chapters which follow, it may sound as though the chair's role is mainly that of a referee, interpreting the rules, letting the game flow smoothly and maintaining discipline.
 That isn't so – unlike a referee, the chair is the most important member of the team.
 Running meetings efficiently is only part of their job, although perhaps the most important part.
 The chair should be active between meetings too.
-If the chair of (for example) a political party fails to take a lead in stimulating discussion, fund-raising, recruitment of members, elections campaigns and all the other things which go on, they should let someone else take over.
+If the chair of (for example) a political party fails to take a lead in stimulating discussion, fund-raising, recruitment of members, election campaigns and all the other things which go on, they should let someone else take over.
 It is unreasonable to expect ordinary members to participate fully in such activities if the chair does not set an example.